marichka-dobko/SRU-counting/README.md

 The developed model predicts the next number in a 3 digit sequence.

 ## Implementation details
+The reported experiment utilized a 2-layer SRU model.
 The training loss is cross entropy.
-Learning rate was set to 1e-3.
 SRU was trained for 200 epochs with a batch size of 6.
+Optimizer for training is Adam with learning rate set to 1e-3.

 ## Dependencies
 Required libraries: PyTorch and numpy.